 American Legion Retention Award – Posts that attains 90% retention of previous years members by 30 days before Department Convention will receive a framed certificate. new members do not count.

-Post Recruiting Award – Posts that recruit new members equal to or greater than 10% of their current goal by 30 days before Department Convention will receive a framed certificate and the Post will receive a check for $10.00 per new for each new member over 10% of their current goal.
+Post Recruiting Award – Posts that recruit new members equal to or greater than 10% of their current goal by 30 days before Department Convention will receive a framed certificate.
+For each new member in excess of 10% of their current goal a post will receive $10.00.
 A new member is defined as an individual that has never been a member of The American Legion or has been expired for the previous three (3) years.